Transmission of material in this release is embargoed until

 Revision of Seasonally Adjusted Indexes

-revision for up to five years after their original release.
+revision for up to 5 years after their original release.
 Every year, economists in the CPI

-calculate new seasonal factors for seasonally adjusted series and apply them to the last five years
+calculate new seasonal factors for seasonally adjusted series and apply them to the last 5 years

 of data.
-Seasonally adjusted indexes beyond the last five years of data are considered to be final
+Seasonally adjusted indexes beyond the last 5 years of data are considered to be final

-indexes for 2011-2015 were calculated and published.
-For directly adjusted series, the seasonal
+indexes for 2012 to 2016 were calculated and published.
+For series which are directly adjusted

-factors for 2015 will be applied to data in 2016 to produce the seasonally adjusted 2016 indexes.
+be applied to data for 2017 to produce the seasonally adjusted 2017 indexes.
+Series which are

 Determining Seasonal Status

-Using these criteria, BLS economists determine whether a series should change its status: from "not seasonally adjusted" to "seasonally adjusted", or vice versa.
+criteria.
+Using these criteria, BLS economists determine whether a series should change its status

+from "not seasonally adjusted" to "seasonally adjusted", or vice versa.
 If any of the 81 components

 of the U.S. city average all items index change their seasonal adjustment status from seasonally

 adjusted to not seasonally adjusted, not seasonally adjusted data will be used in the aggregation

-of the dependent series for the last five years, but the seasonally adjusted indexes before that period
+of the dependent series for the last 5 years, but the seasonally adjusted indexes before that period

 will not be changed.
-28 of the 81 components of the U.S. city average all items index are not seasonally adjusted
+Twenty-seven of the 81 components of the U.S. city average all items index are

-For additional information on seasonal adjustment in the CPI, please write to the Bureau of Labor
+For additional information on seasonal adjustment in the CPI visit www.bls.gov/cpi/cpisapage.htm or